theponti/mindsherpa-api/src/services/keywords/keywords_prompt.md

 **Input Query 3**: "Organize files on my desktop"
 - **Keywords**: ["cleanup", "folder structure", "document management", "organization", "efficiency", "productivity"]
 - **Suggestions**: ["sort documents by type", "delete old files", "backup important data"]

-### Failure Case:
-If the query is ambiguous (e.g., "do that thing tomorrow"), respond with a clarifying question such as: "Can you clarify the task you'd like to schedule for tomorrow?"

 ## Format Instructions: